You've got questions, we've got answers.

 Google Scholar uses a proprietary algorithm to detect activity coming from Web robots.
 If it suspects you are a robot, searching and downloading metadata will be suspended.
 Note that the suspension is time-limited (approximately 24 hr).
-However, you can have your privileges restored more quickly if you take the following steps. if you are using Bookends Online Search, a reCAPTCHA will usually appear in the lower pane when you try to search Google Scholar.
-Once you have answered the questions correctly your searching privileges should be restored.
+However, you can have your privileges restored more quickly if you take the following steps.
+If you are using Bookends Online Search, a reCAPTCHA will usually appear in the lower pane when you try to search Google Scholar.
+Once you have answered the questions correctly your search privileges should be restored.
 Restoration of importing privileges may take longer (up to 24 hr).
 If you don't see a reCAPTCHA in the lower pane, i.e. searches fail silently, on the same machine go to Google Scholar in a standalone browser and identify yourself as human.

 I'm getting a "-39" error when opening a library.
 What does it mean?

 A "-39" error means that macOS security features are blocking Bookends from opening or updating a library.
 The solution is to go to System Preferences → Privacy and give Bookends Full Disk Access.
 If that doesn't resolve the problem, try moving the library to a new location in the Finder, such as the Desktop, and open it from there.

 Where is my reference library on the hard drive?

 When you create a new library, it is given a name and saved to disk using the standard Save dialog.
 The default location is in your user Library folder

 Remember that you can access your Library folder by holding down the Option key and selecting the Go menu in the Finder.